RhettCreighton/sha2/README.md

 ## License

-This library is provided under the MIT License.
+This library is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.